AlbertoPravisano/react-rogue/README.md

 ## Commands

-Use WASD or arrows to move around.
-Search the stair (>) to change dungeon floor.
-Press SPACE to use healing potion to restore health
+- Use WASD or arrows to move around
+- Search the stair (>) to change dungeon floor.
+- Press SPACE to use healing potion to restore health
+- Each Long Sword in your inventory increases your attack power.

+## TODO

+- Each Light Armor in your inventory decreases damage received
+- Shop for coins